csci104/site/labs/lab2/index.md

     at game_of_pointers_student1.cpp:284
 ```

+- [ ] Backtrace to figure out where you are.

 This backtrace contains a wealth of useful information.
 Each numbered paragraph represents one frame in the current call stack of the program.